codegangsta/bwag/go_makes_things_simple/README.md

 While each one of these things *can be important* in the building of your web applications, not every one of them *is important* for any given app.
-For instance, a web API may just use JSON as it's serialization format, thus making concepts like HTML not relevant for that particular web app.
+For instance, a web API may just use JSON as its serialization format, thus making concepts like HTML not relevant for that particular web app.

 ## The Go Way